nickovic/rtamt/README.md

 sudo apt install cmake
 ```

 In our experience, Ubuntu 16.04, 18.04 don't support the versions in default.
-You can check [our manual intallation of cmake](README_cmake.md).
+You can check [our manual installation of cmake](README_cmake.md).

 ## Option 1: Install Python package version